 Wear Protective Gear

 Motorcycles do not provide as much protection for riders as passenger vehicles.
 One of the most important safety tips for motorcyclists is always to wear the proper safety gear.
-Getting on a bike is always a safety risk.
+Getting on a bike is always a safety risk, and often due to the other drivers on the road.

 North Carolina law requires all motorcycle operators and passengers to wear DOT-approved helmets.
 This will help prevent a traumatic brain injury.
 However, riders should also wear gloves, boots, and other protective clothing.